joseph-flinn/site/frontend/posts/retro-failure-withering-friendships.md

 also neither a good or bad thing.
 Spending one's time, or life energy (Dominguez 2018), on what one values and what brings joy should be the focus.
 For some of us, hard work and long weeks is that.
-However, as life energy is finite ("there are only so many hours in a day"), the time devoted to work is time that is not devoted to cultivating personal friendships outside of the work place.
+However, as life energy is finite ("there are only so many hours in a day"), the time devoted to work is time that is not devoted to cultivating personal friendships outside of the workplace.

 Balancing work and life is not strictly a manager issue.
 As an engineer, I regularly worked over fifty hours a week.
 When it comes to being a manager, there are some nuances that make it more